oppizzllss15/oppizzllss15/README.md

 - 👋 Hi, I’m Opeyemi Ogungbade.
-- 👀 I’m interested in web development and software engineering.
+- 👀 I’m interested in web 3, web development and software engineering, i have a keen interest in blockchain development using solidity.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning JavaScript, Node.js and solidity.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on blockchain and node.js projects.
+Im going to be done with coding bootcamp in August 2022.
+I'm looking foward to securing a blockchain developer internship after bootcamp.
 - 📫 How to reach me; twitter: @oppizzllss15 & email: opeyemi.ogungbade@gmail.com

 <!---